Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Lagrangian Intersection Floer homology and local coefficients

-In \cite{MR965228} Floer introduced the Intersection Floer homology $HF_*(K,L)$ of two exact Lagrangians $K,L \subset T^*N$, and proved that it is a Hamiltonian isotopy invariant.
-In this section we introduce basic notions and recall this construction.
-We also consider local coefficients on $K\times L$, and argue that Floer's proof of the fact that; Floer homology of $L$ with itself is isomorphic to standard homology; extends to any local coefficients $C$ on $L\times L$.
-The general statement being that
+In \cite{MR965228}, Floer introduced the Lagrangian intersection Floer homology $HF_*(K,L)$; and proved that it is a Hamiltonian isotopy invariant.
+In this section we recall this construction for two exact Lagrangians $K,L \subset T^*N$.
+This also serves to fix some conventions regarding signs, gradings and orientations.
+We will consider some ground field $\F$.
+However, we will consider any local coefficient systems of vector spaces over $\F$ defined on $K$ or $L$, and describe (Corollary~\ref{cor:Grading:1}) the generalization of Floer's result that

+to such local coefficient system.
+Formally we consider the local systems on $K$ and $L$ to be non-graded or, equivalently, graded in degree 0.

-where $\Delta \subset L\times L$ is the diagonal.
-The reader mostly interested in the case of both $L$ and $N$ simply connected can ignore that $C$ is a local system of coefficients.
-However, we note that we still need to specifically identify the differential in the spectral sequence in Proposition~\ref{prop:Spectral:1}, which technically is as difficult as understanding the local system defined by the fiber-wise Floer homology.
-So, adding an extra layer of locality is not really making matters more difficult.
+The reader only interested in the case of both $L$ and $N$ simply connected can ignore the local coefficients in this section.
+However, we note that we still need to specifically identify a certain differential in the spectral sequence in Proposition~\ref{prop:Spectral:1}, which means we need to understand the fiber-wise Floer homology defined in the next section as a graded local system on the base $N$.
+So, one cannot avoid local coefficients in this argument, and hence it does not simplify matters much to ignore them here.

 Let $N$ be any closed (compact without boundary) manifold.
 The canonical 1-form (or Liouville form) $\lambda \in \Omega^1(T^*N)$ on the cotangent bundle is defined by